Meridian-Space-Command/BOSSY/README.md

     - Timestamp = 789004930 (seconds since epoch (e.g. 2000-01-01 00:00:00) = 2025-01-01 00:00:30)
     - command_id = 33 (ADCS_SET_MODE)
     - command_data = 2 (SUNPOINTING)

+Tips:
+- For the comment, don't forget to have the `,` before the `#` character.
+- To discover the command_id of a command, you can go to yamcs-web, then the Mission Database, then the Commands section, and select the desired command.
+It will show the command_id and the arguments with more description.

 ### Upload the ATS